 Philadelphia is home to vibrant and diverse communities that are working to improve sustainability in agriculture and food production, increase local production, and improve access to healthy foods.
 Consumers are also beginning to demand information about chemical use, where their food comes from, whether farmers can make a living, and, increasingly, whether the workers were treated fairly.

 Farmworkers are the hidden link in the food supply chain, even for consumers and growers who are otherwise well-informed about sustainability issues.
-In 2015, Friends of Farmworkers decided to launch a new initiative to advocate for the inclusion of fair labor practices in the discussion of fair and sustainable food.

 For farmers, growers, and producers:

 Promote your worker-friendly practices and educate your customers!

 · Support legislation and policies that raise minimum standards and improve conditions for all workers.
 Contact your state representative and tell them you support raising the minimum wage, increasing penalties for wage theft, and making drivers’ licenses available to everyone.
 Learn more at http://raisethewagepa.org and www.licenciaspa.org/en.

 · Encourage the management of your co-op or local grocery store to include fair labor practices in their purchasing criteria and informational labeling.

 · Remind your friends and family that fair treatment of workers is a necessary and integrated part of any sustainable food system.

 Transparency puts information into the hands of the public, and information is power.
 The Fair Food and Labor Justice movement seeks to empower consumers to make fully informed choices before making purchasing decisions.